QualiSystems/devguide_source/_posts/2016-07-11-creating-a-shell.md

 * **_Displayed In Diagram_** This attribute will be displayed on the diagram component itself when using the larger icon size in the diagram.

-* **_Displayed In Insight_** This attribute value will be saved in Insight and can be used to later create BI around the resources linked to it.
+* **_Displayed In Insight (CloudShell 7.1EA and above only)_** This attribute value will be saved in Insight and can be used to later create BI around the resources linked to it.

 ### Restricting attributes to specific values